The uses of basic ASL indicating verbs, basic classifier predicates, and referential spaces quickly emerged in Juli's language acquisition.

 Juli came across a photograph of herself which was taken shortly after she was delivered into the world.
 I told her that I gave birth to her.
 She pulled up my shirt.
 She pointed to my stomach and signed born (inflected from my stomach) a few times.
 Then she specifically pointed to my belly button.
-It was a very special moment and her signing was beautiful.
+It was a very special and cute moment and her signing was beautiful.
 No video captured, unfortunately.

 Juli wanted me to play inside the tent again like I did the other day.
 She uttered more ix(tent) hide.
 I understood her request.

 One day, Juli had a tantrum that she wanted the honey container.
-After she calmed down, she articulated ix-its, bee make, where she directed the possessive "its" toward the dead bee in the fireplace.
+After she calmed down, she articulated POSS-ix, bee make, where she directed the possessive "its" toward the dead bee in the fireplace.

 Juli (age 4;3) was first noticed using bound morphology th with "NOT-YET" or "have-not-been" in American Sign Language.